-Gains or losses on the sale of investment properties are recorded in the income statement under "Capital gains and losses on disposal of investments net of reversals of impairments and amortisation".
+Gains or losses on the sale of investment properties are recorded in the income statement under "Gains and losses on disposed invested assets net of depreciation and amortisation reversals".

 Shares of listed real estate companies

 The shares of non-consolidated listed real estate companies are classified as available-for-sale financial assets and follow the rules of IAS 39 applicable to that class of assets.